Scion (role-playing game): Differences between editions

 The options of player characters has also greatly diversified, with more human options such as prophets, sorcerers, and saints, as well as supernatural entities such as Kitsune, Satyrs, and skin-changing Therianthropes, who may or may not claim patronage or descent from a higher power.
 Even the Scions themselves have become more diverse: instead of being universally blood descendants of the gods, they may now include those who have been chosen by the god (gaining their favor either by an affinity of fate or a special bloodline), created whole cloth, or even an Incarnate Scion: a mortal guise of a deceased god in the world.

 The nature of the relationship between the world, the Gods, and Fate has altered: as the Gods create myths of themselves, they alter the world not just going forward, but retroactively: a newly ascended god may find herself in her pantheon's prayers and traditions going back centuries before her birth.
 Such myths can birth new facets of a deity; many gods have developed multiple Mantles over time.
 This process gave rise, in-setting, to the Loa from the Orisha, and likewise covers the correspondence between the Greek and Roman gods.

-Furthermore, while the Titans still exist, the degree to which they are presented as antagonistic varies: while the Greek Theoi regard them largely as dangerous foes who must be opposed, the Shen of China are more inclined to try to incorporate them into their hierarchy and give them a job and purpose within the Celestial Bureaucracy, and the Orisha explicitly regard the difference as a political designation for enemies, rather than a term possessing any material or metaphysical distinction.
+Furthermore, while the Titans still exist, they are less universally antagonistic: while the Greek Theoi regard them largely as dangerous foes who must be opposed, the Shen of China are more inclined to try to incorporate them into their hierarchy and give them a job and purpose within the Celestial Bureaucracy, while the Orisha explicitly regard the difference as no more than a political designation for enemies rather than a term possessing any material or metaphysical distinction.
 The game explicitly intends for the presentation and relevance of antagonistic titans to be to adjustable to a given group's tastes.

-In the Second Edition book Titanomachy, the titans and their relationship to the gods is given a spotlight.
-While the previous edition allowed the Titans to "adopt" a willing scion of a god as one of their own, they may now create progeny directly in the same ways that the gods may, who can join the ranks of their parents just like the progeny of the divine can; this allows fallen titans (such as Ymir) to return, while the multiple facets of the gods reflected in their Mantles means that some can exist as both God and Titan.
+In the Titanomachy sourcebook the titans and their relationship to the gods is given a spotlight.
+While the previous edition allowed the Titans to "adopt" a willing scion of a god as one of their own, they may now create progeny directly in the same ways as the gods; these children can join the ranks of their parents just like the progeny of the divine can.
+Even fallen titans (such as Ymir) may return if a Titanic scion assumes their Mantle, while the multiple facets of the gods reflected in their Mantles means that some can exist as both God and Titan.